-In this guide we'll take a look at six challenges of online learning for students and provide useful tips to help you overcome them.
+In this guide we'll take a look at six challenges of online learning for students and provide useful solutions to help you overcome them.

 Jump to: